 #2.
 Scan for Virus and Malware

-If your computer is infected by certain virus or malware, your data might be damaged and the computer performance might be affected profoundly.
-So, some users also recommend scanning the computer to get rid of the threaten from virus and malwares.
+If your computer is infected by certain viruses or malware, your data might be damaged and the computer performance might be affected profoundly.
+So, some users also recommend scanning the computer to get rid of the threaten from viruses and malwares.

 To do that, you can use either a third-party antivirus such as Bitdefender, or the built-in tool Windows Defender.
 Click here to see the differences between them.

 How to increase FPS?
 You can update your graphics driver.
 Because the FPS might be a low level when your graphics driver is outdated or corrupted.
 So, if you want to get better FPS, you have to make sure your graphics driver is up-to-date.
 If needed, follow the steps below to update driver:

 Note: You should also make sure your Windows and games are of the latest version.

 Step 1: Press Windows + R, enter dxdiag and click OK to open DirectX Diagnostic Tool.
 Check the name and manufacturer of your graphics driver under Display tab.

 Step 2: Check the Windows version you are using.

 Step 3: Visit the official website to download the latest and right version of your graphics driver.